raveenaaa/Monitoring/README.md

 The monitoring agent is in `agent/index.js`.

-You will need to complete the code for the monitoring agent, and then install it the servers being monitored.
+You will need to complete the code for the monitoring agent, and then install it on the servers being monitored.

 ```js
 // TASK 1: Calculate metrics.